Nordsjælland Håndbold: After Henrik Kronborg

 In the 2012/2013 season the team finished in the relegation spots, but due to the bankruptcy and subsequent forced relegation of Viborg HK, the team could remain in the top division.
+In 2013 the club hired ther former player Ian Marko Fog as head coach.

 In the 2013/2014 season however the team was relegated, when they finished last in their relegation playoff.
+Despite that the team decided to stick with their head coach, Marko Fog.

 In the 1st Division the first team was overhauled and a focus was put on local young talent.
 The strategy worked well, and the team was promoted once again.